Fujifilm X100T versus Fujifilm X-T10

 Both the X100T and the X-T10 have been discontinued, but can regularly be found used on ebay.
 The X100T was replaced by the Fujifilm X100F, while the X-T10 was followed by the Fujifilm X-T20.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Fujifilm X100T better than the Fujifilm X-T10 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).